 If you are starting with a very small food forest, you might consider tilling in soil amendments.
 This is the quickest means of starting a food forest, but also the most expensive and time consuming.

-Start by tilling your area, then adding in whatever amendments your soil might need, such as aged manure, compost, straw, and even worm castings.
-You can mix these items in by hand, or even till them into the soil, if desired.
+Start by tilling your area, then add in whatever amendments your soil might need, such as aged manure, compost, straw, and even worm castings.
+You can mix these items in by hand, or even till them into the soil if desired.

 Step 6: Planting the Canopy Layer

 The canopy layer, or the tallest trees, are the first pieces of the puzzle to be planted.
 In a food forest, these will typically be your taller fruit and nut trees.